edkiernan/PDF.ai-CSCI3308/README.md

     9. In the "Keys" tab, click "Add Key" and choose "Create new key".
     10. Select "JSON" as the key type, and click "Create".
     11. A JSON key file will be created and downloaded to your computer.
 This file contains the service account's credentials that you'll use to authenticate your application.
+    12. Now that you have the JSON key file create a credential folder in the `/src` directory and place your newely created JSON file inside.
+    13. Next you must edit your .env to use the path to this JSON file in the GOOGLE_APPLICATION_CREDENTIALS environment variable (replace `yourgooglecreds.json` witrh your file name).
 > For referrence your file should look like below but with your specific account information filled in the quotes.
 ```json
 {